Endeavour: Frequently Asked Questions

 compounds) and/or the space filling as a guide:

-First, the user should try to find a reasonable density and/or space filling percentage,
+First, you should try to find a reasonable density and/or space filling percentage,

 e.g. by measurement and/or determining values from similar compounds/structures.

-Afterwards, the user should compare these value(s) to the ones that are calculated
+Afterwards, you should compare these value(s) to the ones that are calculated

 and displayed for the current input data in step 2 and 3 of Endeavour's so-called